 Frequent requests are for stories about transplants, conjoined twins, animal therapy and cystic fibrosis.
 They are dealt with on merit.

 Certain potentially exploitative areas are strictly no-go.
-'We do not allow filming of children in our psychological unit or those with eating disorders
+'We do not allow filming of children in our psychological unit or those with eating disorders or HIV.'

 Other Great Ormond Street rules include no filming of patients or staff without written consent and no filming of personnel work where individuals are discussed.